The most identifying mark from a tick bite is likely to be a red spot – this is caused by an allergic reaction to the tick’s saliva.

 gradually

 Death due to Lyme disease is an extremely rare outcome.
-In an untreated patient Lyme disease usually demonstrates
+In an untreated patient Lyme disease usually demonstrates three clinical phases [68].

 Phase 1: Early localised Lyme borreliosis